Employer Orientation Programme (EOP) Singapore 2026: First-Time Maid Hiring Guide

 The EOP is a mandatory online course run by the Ministry of Manpower (MOM) for anyone hiring a foreign domestic worker (FDW) in Singapore for the first time.
 It covers your legal responsibilities as an employer, the helper's rights, day-to-day management, and what to do when conflicts arise.

 The programme replaced the in-person Employer Orientation Course years ago.
-Today it is fully online, free, and you complete it at your own pace on the MOM portal.
+Today it is available online (from $35) or in a classroom ($35 to $60 depending on language), and you complete it at your own pace on the MOM portal.

 Who needs to complete the EOP?